claby2/clavim/README.md

 # clavim
-My own text editor which I don't intend to use.
+My own text editor which I do not intend to use.